solidi/writing/12-the-zen-of-motorcycling-and-programming.md

 # The Zen of Motorcycling and Programming
 ## An Inquiry into Values of Software Engineering

 I headed down the parkway parallel to the ocean through a hot summer breeze.
 My engine slowly revving by keeping a legal speed limit.
 I was taking it all in on my motorcycle, with thoughts of inspiration and some doubt of a nagging preservation.
 “Should I have checked that thing?
 What about this detail?
 Ah, whatever it is, enjoy this ride.”
 Unfazed, I looked over to my right, nothing but sand dunes.
 On the left, the Great South Bay.
 There were wispy clouds in a blue sky and a bridge in the distance.
-I was making my way down to OBI, a parking lot in the middle of no where abut against the Atlantic ocean.
+I was making my way down to OBI, a parking lot in the middle of nowhere abut against the Atlantic ocean.

 Once I parked, I removed my immediate gear… my helmet, gloves and jacket.
 The sweat from my padded kevlar jeans ran down my legs to my riding boots.
 I sat by my bike, on the shaded side.
 I wanted to just think, but instead I flipped out my phone and stared lonely at the emails and social posts.